ssvatechllc/Memorial-Site/README.md

 #### `PATCH /admin/status`

-Approve or reject content (supports bulk operations).
+Approve or reject content, or mark messages as read.

 **Request Body:**